influxdata/influxdb-client-csharp/Client/README.md

 - `WriteRetriableErrorEvent` - for retriable error from server
 - `WriteRuntimeExceptionEvent` - for runtime exception in background batch processing

-Number of events depends on number of data point to collect in batch Batch option in WriteAPI (default setting is 1000) - in case of one data point in batch option, event is handled for each point, independently on used writing method (even for mass writing of data like
-`WriteMeasurements`, `WritePoints` and `WriteRecords`).
+Number of events depends on number of data points to collect in batch.
+The batch size is configured by `BatchSize` option (default size is `1000`) - in case of one data point, event is handled for each point, independently on used writing method (even for mass writing of data like `WriteMeasurements`, `WritePoints` and `WriteRecords`).

 Events can be handled by register `writeApi.EventHandler` or by creating custom `EventListener`: